aws-samples/trading-latency-benchmark/README.md

 Java based trading client is designed to send limit and cancel orders, allowing you to measure round-trip times of the network communication.

-This repository does not contain a real trading matching engine but only mocks it.
+This repository also contains mock trading server that is developed in Rust.
+It responds to limit and cancel orders.

 ## Table of Contents